Before erasing your Mac

 - If you want to restore your Mac to factory settings, such as to prepare it for a new owner, learn what to do before you sell, give away, or trade in your Mac.

-- If using macOS Monterey on a Mac with the Apple T2 Security Chip, follow the steps to erase all content and settings instead of these steps.
+- If using macOS Monterey or later on a Mac with the Apple T2 Security Chip, follow the steps to erase all content and settings instead of these steps.

 - Make a backup of any files that you want to keep.
 Erasing your Mac permanently deletes its files.

 - Start up from macOS Recovery: Turn on your Mac, then immediately press and hold these two keys until you see an Apple logo or other image: Command (⌘) and R.

 - If asked, select a user you know the password for, then enter their administrator password.

 - From the utilities window, select Disk Utility and click Continue.

 - Select Macintosh HD in the sidebar of Disk Utility.
 Don't see Macintosh HD?